Testy/TestyTs/README.md

     @beforeAll()
     beforeAll() {
-        // This is executed before all the test
+        // This is executed before all the tests
     }

     @beforeEach()